sanko/At.pm/README.md

 - `types`

-    The types of events (fully qualified string in the format of com.atproto.admin#modEvent&lt;name>) to filter by.
+    The types of events (fully qualified string in the format of `com.atproto.admin#modEvent...`) to filter by.
 If not specified, all events are returned.

 - `createdBy`